 Have you ever sabotaged your own success?

-After working so hard and in December and making more sales than I had before during my first year in business, I made almost no money the following month.
+After working really hard and making more sales than I ever had in the last month of my first year in business, I made almost no money the following month.
 Why did that happen?

 I discovered that something was wrong with my money mindset story.
 The way you think about money plays a vital role in your business because it can impact your success and in the worst case, lead to self-sabotage.